 - It will also support electrification of transport, helped by electric cars being much more efficient than internal combustion engines anyway.

-- Hydrogen is more likely to be produced by electrolysis than by natural gas reforming with CCS, especially as large amounts of surplus solar may be available at times of peak production.
+- Hydrogen is increasingly likely to be produced by electrolysis, especially as large amounts of surplus solar may be available at times of peak production.
 And with cheap electricity, hydrogen use is likely to be focussed on applications where its specific qualities are needed, for example some industrial processes requiring high flame temperatures.

 - CCS is also likely to be focussed on a few special classes of emissions, especially those from industrial processes.